Bigfoot: The Unforgettable Encounter

 Bigfoot: The Unforgettable Encounter is a 1995 American independent family film about the legendary creature Bigfoot and a young boy he befriends.
 The film was written and directed by Corey Michael Eubanks and stars Zachery Ty Bryan as the young boy Cody and Gary Maloncon as Bigfoot.

 Plot

 A young boy named Cody Higgins (Zachery Ty Bryan) lives in the Pacific Northwest.
 One day, he develops a friendship with the legendary Bigfoot.
-He must now race to save his new friend when a greedy multi-millioner named Chaz Frederick (David Rasche) places a bounty on Bigfoot enough for 500 hunters, 50 park rangers, and an.ambitious scientist named Samantha (Crystal Chappell) to swarm the forest looking for it.
+He must now race to save his new friend when a greedy multi-millionaire named Chaz Frederick (David Rasche) places a bounty on Bigfoot enough for 500 hunters, 50 park rangers, and an ambitious scientist named Samantha (Crystal Chappell) to swarm the forest looking for it.